Pokémon, I Choose You!: Plot

 Ash soon comes to realize that Pikachu refuses to go inside his Poké Ball and prefers his independence.
 As Ash struggles to bond with Pikachu, who acts aloof and openly distrusts him, the two stumble upon a wild Pidgey, and Ash unsuccessfully tries to catch it by throwing a Poké Ball.
 Ash uses his Pokédex and learns that in order to catch a Pokémon via a Poké Ball, a Trainer must first use their Pokémon to battle it, thereby weakening it.
 With Pikachu being uncooperative, Ash tries to fight the Pidgey himself, but is easily beaten, greatly amusing Pikachu.
 The wild Pidgey escapes and Ash finds a wild Rattata rummaging through his pack.
 He chases the Pokémon off as he hears cooing behind him.
 He turns to see several Pidgey gathered in the tall grass.
 Frustrated, Ash throws a rock at what he believes is the Pidgey, but turns out to be a wild Spearow, which starts attacking him in retaliation.
 Pikachu shocks Spearow, and in the process alerts a whole flock.
 The angered Spearow flock gives chase and attacks Pikachu.
 Ash quickly grabs Pikachu and dives to a waterfall in order to escape from the flock, and the two are fished out down river by a young red-haired girl, who tells Ash to take the injured Pikachu to the Pokémon Center in Viridian City.

-Seeing the Spearow flock approaching, Ash escapes with Pikachu, taking the girl's bike, but loses control and collapses, crashing down a hill.
+Seeing the Spearow flock approaching, Ash escapes with Pikachu, taking the girl's bike, but loses control and crash down a hill.
 Realizing Pikachu's condition is critical, Ash begs him to go inside his Poké Ball so that Ash can protect him from the approaching Spearow.
 Seeing how much Ash cares for him, Pikachu performs a powerful Thunder attack which drives all the Spearow away, but also destroys the bike in the process.
 As Ash recovers, a mysterious golden bird flies over a rainbow, and Ash's Pokédex informs him that there is no current data on this Pokémon and that there are several yet to be identified.
 Their bond established, Ash carries Pikachu into Viridian City.